 The subject of our research are ordered nanostructures and new materials used primarily in photonics.
-Our research on metamaterials, plasmonic structures and photonic crystals includes the study of their electromagnetic properties, a search for new geometries and materials and possible applications.
+Our research on metamaterials, plasmonic structures and photonic crystals includes the study of their electromagnetic properties, the search for new geometries and materials and possible applications.
 One of the main tasks is to design metamaterials, plasmonic and photonic-crystal structures for applications in the visible range.
-For this purposes, we use different numerical tools such as finite element, finite difference, plane wave expansion, and Green functions methods.
+For this purpose, we use different numerical tools such as finite element, finite difference, plane wave expansion, and Green function methods.

-An additional important task consists of a search and characterization of better low-losses materials (metallic alloys, inter-metallic compounds, doped semiconductors or transparent metallic films) for plasmonic and metamaterial structures.
+An additional important task consists of the search for and characterization of better low-loss materials (metallic alloys, inter-metallic compounds, doped semiconductors or transparent metallic films) for plasmonic and metamaterial structures.
 One possible solution could be the use of graphene and graphene-based nanostructures with their extraordinary properties and promising applications both in photonics and electronics.